opsetech/securityaddon/README.md

 Delete files and folders
 - Silent without root

-Crypt with aes-256
+Encrypt with aes-256
 - Set own non 16 character password(app will autogenerate to 16)
-- Crypt all files inside folder
+- Encrypt all files inside folder

 SMS
 - Set code word or phrase